aws-samples/serverless-patterns/textract-lambda-cdk-dotnet/README.md

-# Extract text from image using Amazon Textract
+# Extract text from images using Amazon Textract

-This CDK application demonstrates how to extract text from image using Amazon Textract, AWS Lambda function and Amazon S3.
+This pattern shows demonstrates how to extract text from images using Amazon Textract, AWS Lambda function and Amazon S3.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/textract-lambda-cdk-dotnet.